sinch/docs/docs/conversation/conversation-send-sms.md

 curl https://eu.auth.sinch.com/oauth2/token -d grant_type=client_credentials --user <key_id>:<key_secret>
 ```

-Copy the token and use it in the Authorization header of your calls to Sinch Conversations API.
+  6. Copy the generated token and use it in the authorization header of your calls to the Sinch Conversation API.

 ### Send an SMS Message to a Contact

-To send an SMS message to a Contact via the Sinch Conversations API App, send an HTTP POST with the following JSON:
+Now that you have all the necessary pieces of information, you can an SMS message to a Contact via the Sinch Conversations API app.
+To do so, send an HTTP POST with the following JSON.

+**Note:** - You can send SMS messages using a channel specific property called SMS_FLASH_MESSAGE.
+For more information, check out our [Channel Specific Properties](https://developers.sinch.com/docs/conversation-channel-properties) page.

 ```shell Curl
 curl --location --request POST 'https://eu.conversation.api.sinch.com/v1beta/projects/{project_id}/messages:send' \